 Many of the Bank's corporate customers engage in the production and/or export of oil and gas, or provide related businesses and services (such as construction services) to the oil and gas industry, increasing the Bank's credit risk as a result of a material downturn in hydrocarbon demand.
-See "-Risks Relating to the Macroeconomic Environment- Economic conditions in Qatar and the GCC may deteriorate as a result of deterioration in oil, gas or related industries".
+See "-Risks Relating to the Macroeconomic Environment-Economic conditions in Qatar and the GCC may deteriorate as a result of deterioration in oil, gas or related industries".

-As at 31 December 2022, approximately 20 per cent. of the Bank's loans and advances to customers were in respect of the real estate sector (compared to 19 per cent. as at 31 December 2021).
+As at 31 December 2023, approximately 20.8 per cent. of the Bank's gross loans and advances to customers were in respect of the real estate sector (compared to 20.4 per cent. as at 31 December 2022).
 Property prices in Qatar and other markets in which the Bank operates have been generally volatile over the last decade.
 Although property prices rallied strongly between 2010 and 2015, the property market has weakened since 2016.
 The QCB's real estate index declined by 23.6 per cent. between December 2015 and December 2022, but has rallied to 10.4 per cent. since January 2021.
 Property prices are generally subject to fluctuation and volatility.
 An economic down-turn and other factors could lead to contraction in the residential mortgage and commercial lending market and to further decreases in residential and commercial property prices.
 This in turn could have an impact on the profitability, assets and revenues of the Bank.

-As at 31 December 2022, approximately 16 per cent. of the Bank's loans and advances to customers were in respect of the government and public sector (compared to 18 per cent. as at 31 December 2021).
+As at 31 December 2023, approximately 15.1 per cent. of the Bank's gross loans and advances to customers were in respect of government and related agencies (compared to 15.4 per cent. as at 31 December 2022).
 This credit concentration increases the Bank's exposure to any material downturn in the macroeconomic environment of Qatar and the GCC.